Channel 4 no longer required to have lunchtime news bulletin every weekday

 However, Channel 4’s originally produced or commissioned programming is allowed to fall from “at least 56%” to not below 45%.

-The Producers Alliance for Cinema and Television (Pact) said it was “very disappointed” that the watchdog did not go ahead with requiring Channel 4 to have “at least 35% of hours and expenditure for programmes made out of London” along with other measures.
+The Producers Alliance for Cinema and Television (Pact) said it was “very disappointed” that the watchdog did not go further than continuing to require Channel 4 to have “at least 35% of hours and expenditure for programmes made out of London” along with other measures.

 It cited not introducing an separate quota for output from Scotland, Wales and Northern Ireland or lowering the date by when at least 12% of the hours of programmes made in the UK must be produced outside England.